 There are various treatment methods for obesity, depending on severity and patient need, but they generally fall into three categories: lifestyle and behavioral intervention, pharmacotherapy and weight-loss procedures.
 The end goal of treatment is not necessarily weight loss but a measurable improvement of the patient’s health and quality of life.

-This course will provide health care professionals with the education to diagnose and manage obesity in adults through patient-centered care and to effectively meet the needs of patients through a variety of treatment options.
+This course will provide health care professionals working in primary care with the education needed to diagnose and treat obesity in adults, with a focus on patient-centered care to effectively meet the needs of patients through a variety of treatment options.
 The program will also educate participants on the capability of telehealth as a modality for engaging patients to improve outcomes and reduce disease burden.

 This program is supported by an independent educational grant from Novo Nordisk.